warmans/rsk-search/README.md

 1. Install dependencies `npm install`.
 2. Start the development server with `npm run start-prod`.
-This will not require any local server and will use the live API instead.
+This will not require any local server and will use the live scrimpton.com API.

 If the local server is running you can use `npm run start` to proxy the API to the local running API.